MacBridgeDevs/VoluBridge/SUPPORT.md

 ## Uninstalling

 Use `Remove App Completely` in VoluBridge when possible.
-It removes the app, driver, related settings, and Accessibility permission state.
+It removes the app, driver, and related settings.

 Use `Remove Driver Only` if you want to keep the app and settings but remove `VoluBridgeRT.driver`.